zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     LIST LIKE(IRRPTAUTH-)
     ```
     * **`-`**
     A wildcard symbol that lists all resources

     * **`<applid>-`**
     Lists everything related to specified applid in a resource (in this case, SAF), or specified in a profile (in this case, PTKTDATA)

     </details>

-* **Validate an existing PassTicket for Top Secret**
+* **Validating an existing PassTicket for Top Secret**

     <details>

     <summary>Click here for details about validating an existing PassTicket for Top Secret.</summary>

     In your ESM command line interface or other security environment, execute the following commands: